dgraph-io/dgraph/contrib/config/backups/s3/README.md

 ### Using Kubernetes with Helm Charts

-For Kubernetes, you can deploy Dgraph cluster and a Kubernetes Cronjob that triggers backups using [helm](https://helm.sh/docs/intro/install/).
+For Kubernetes, you can deploy a Dgraph cluster and a Kubernetes Cronjob that triggers backups using [Helm](https://helm.sh/docs/intro/install/).

 #### Configuring Secrets Values

-These values are auto-generated if you used either [terraform](terraform/README.md).
-If you already an existing S3 bucket you would like to use, you will need to create `charts/dgraph_secrets.yaml` files.
+These values are automatically created if you used the [Terraform](terraform/README.md) scripts.

+If you already an existing S3 bucket you would like to use, you will need to create `charts/dgraph_secrets.yaml` files as shown below.
+Otherwise, if you created the bucket using the [Terraform](terraform/README.md) scripts, then this would be created automatically.

 For the `charts/dgraph_secrets.yaml`, you would create a file like this: